 Zeiss Ikon is one of those names that makes camera collectors go weak in the knees and part with large sums of money.
 Those sums seem large to me, anyway, given that the most I will pay for a camera is $50.
 Zeiss Ikon’s optics are said to be worth tall stacks of bills, and so of course I have long been curious.
-Hoping to catch a price break, I started looking for rangefinderless Zeiss Ikons – and almost immediately stumbled across this one.
+Hoping to catch a price break, I started looking for rangefinderless Zeiss Ikons – and almost immediately stumbled across this Zeiss Ikon Contessa LK.

 Unbelievably, I was the only bidder.
 I got it for $10.
 Woot!

 Zeiss Ikon produced a series of 35mm cameras with this basic body in the 1960s.
-This one, the Contessa LK, was made from 1963 to 1965.
+They made this one, the Contessa LK, from 1963 to 1965.
 It is packed with good stuff, starting with a highly regarded Carl Zeiss lens, a 50mm f/2.8 Tessar with, naturally, four elements in three groups.
 Its mechanical Pronto LK shutter operates from 1/15 to 1/500 second.
-Film speed can be set up to 800 ASA.
+You can set film speed up to 800 ASA.
 The lens focus scale is in meters, from 1 to infinity.
 On the back is a

 This photo’s a little crude, but it’s a testament to the viewfinder’s size and brightness that it was possible at all.
 At top center is an oval with a notch at the top.
 The light meter is connected to the needle within.
-For correct exposure, it’s a simple matter of twisting the aperture and shutter speed dials on the lens barrel until the needle is nestled in the notch.
+For correct exposure, twist the aperture and shutter speed dials on the lens barrel until the needle nestles in the notch.

 Another exposure indicator sits on top of the camera, next to the accessory shoe.
 Exposure is right when the needle rests between the two red triangles.
 I suppose this is useful when you shoot from the hip, as you might in street photography.
 Maybe I need to find the guts to go downtown and try it out!
 I can’t figure out why you’d need this otherwise.